orwagodfather/NPM-RCE/README.md

 important note:
-done exploite with with Burp Collaborator on public network service , it will lead to ban the NPM account
+Do not exploit with Burp Collaborator on a public network service, it will lead to ban on the NPM account